Kikobeats/kikobeats.com/_posts/2018-12-05-low-value-work.md

 - **Schedule less time for low-value tasks**.
 Don't feed things that are non productive for you.
 Avoid the busy work that add no real value to your work, vision or long-term goal.

 - **Automatize all the things**.
-Do not do it too early, but detects the pattern and foresees when it is necessary.
+Do not do it too early, but detect the pattern and foresee when it is necessary.

 - **Priorize your short and long term goals**.
 Make very focused lists for things to accomplish each year, each month, and each day.

 - **Do something attainable, realistic, and time-bound each day** aligned with your long-term goal.
 Generate the momentum of getting things done.

 - **Delegating is key**.
 Share responsibility.
-Everyone else is most productive when they’re doing what they like, and do what you’d want other people to do for you.
+Everyone is more productive when they are doing what they like, and do what you would want other people to do for you.

 ## Things that reduce your productivity

-- **Responding to notifications** won’t contribute to your goal of the day.
+- **Responding to notifications** will not contribute to your goal of the day.
 Put down your phone and kill those notifications.

 - **Limit the times you check the mail**.
 Check it 77 times a day is totally unnecessary.
 3 times each day is enough.